SwoonEditions/paire/README.md

 ## How to use paire-push?

+*Note:* the hard requirement for paire is that environment variable `GITHUB_TOKEN` should be your repository api key, with a permission to acess/edit release/tags.

 There are two ways you could use paire:

 1. You could run it on local environment to upload package, built on your dev environment: